-Brown noise, located on the left, has the largest amount of low frequencies and the least amount of low frequencies.
+Brown noise, located on the left, has the largest amount of low frequencies and the least amount of high frequencies.
 It is often thought of as more gentle.
 It can be described as similar to the sound of a box fan, heater, or AC unit, whereas white noise sounds similar to radio static.

 Violet or purple noise, located on the right, has the most high frequencies and the least low frequencies.
 It is often thought of as more harsh and high pitched.
 It can be related to the sound of air from an aerosol can or air escaping a punctured tire.